Wang-Yu-Qing/UTPM/README.md

 * precision@3: 4.10%

 ## Run the model
+Create `pics` folder for saving t-sne embedding distribution pics.
 Run with default config `python main.py`

 If you don't have GPU but want to see the result quickly, it is recommended to use a small (let's say 0.3) `user_frac` to make a sample of full users.